What Is Amblyopia?

-Kids often get used to this vision problem, and might not mention it to parents.
+Kids often get used to this vision problem and might not mention it to parents.
 As a result, their amblyopia might not be diagnosed for years.

 What Happens in Amblyopia?

 From birth until around age 8, a child's eyes and brain form vital connections.
-Anything that blocks or blurs vision in one or both eyes can slow down or prevent
+Anything that blocks or blurs vision in one or both eyes can slow down and prevent these connections.

 What Causes Amblyopia?

 - Deprivation: Not all kids with amblyopia will have crossed or wandering eyes.
-Amblyopia can be due to an anatomical or structural problem that interferes with or blocks vision, such as a droopy
+Amblyopia can be due to an anatomical or structural problem that interferes with or blocks vision, such as a droopy eyelid or a cataract.

 What Are the Signs & Symptoms of Amblyopia?

 Most children with amblyopia won't complain of vision problems.
-Over time, they

 Often, a parent or teacher might realize that a child is struggling with a vision problem.
 They might notice a child has crossed eyes, squints a lot, or tilts their head to see better.
 Some kids will have noticeably poor depth perception.

-Regular vision screenings by health care providers are an important part of finding any problems in kids.
+Regular vision screenings by health care providers are an important part of finding any vision problems in kids.

 How Is Amblyopia Treated?